Kill, Baby, Kill: Plot

-Eswai and Monica are informed by Karl, the burgomeister, that the ghostly girl is Melissa Graps, the dead daughter of the Baroness, and that she is responsible for the deaths of Hollander and Kruger; he also reveals to Monica that the Schufftans were not her real parents.
+Eswai and Monica are informed by Karl that the ghostly girl is Melissa Graps, the dead daughter of the Baroness, and that she is responsible for the deaths of Hollander and Kruger; he also reveals to Monica that the Schufftans were not her real parents.
 When he goes to retrieve evidence proving so, he is compelled by Melissa into destroying the documents and killing himself.
 Turned away by Nadinne's father due to her death, Monica and Eswai attempt to get the reluctant villagers' attention by ringing the church bell.
 Inside the church, they find a secret passageway, where Monica experiences déjà vu.
 They discover the Graps' family tomb, which includes that of Melissa, who died in 1887, aged seven.

 They find a staircase leading out of the tomb, which takes them inside the Villa Graps, where the Baroness confronts them in the hallway.
 She reveals that Melissa was trampled to death while fetching a ball during a drunken festival.
 Melissa appears in the room, and Monica suddenly vanishes through a doorway.
 Eswai chases after her through a repeating series of doorways; in his pursuit, he confronts a doppelgänger of himself, after which he is left locked in a room and subsequently spirited out of the villa.
 He loses consciousness, and awakens in Ruth's home.
 Ruth explains that the coins found in the hearts of the victims have been placed there by her as talismans to ward off supernatural powers of the Baroness, who has invoked her daughter's ghost to punish the villagers, and that she intends to kill the Baroness to avenge Karl, who was her lover.

 In the villa, the Baroness reveals to Monica that she is her daughter, and Melissa her older sister; following Melissa's death, the Baroness' servants, the Schufftans, sent Monica to be raised and educated in Gräfenberg for her protection.
 Melissa's ghost appears, chases Monica down the staircase into the tomb, and urges her to throw herself from a nearby balcony.
 Ruth arrives and confronts the Baroness.
 The Baroness stabs her through the chest with a fire poker, but Ruth manages to strangle her to death before dying, thus laying Melissa's soul to rest; Eswai arrives in time to save Monica.
 Reunited, the pair leave Villa Graps as the sun rises in the distance.